apancoast/Healthcare-Deserts-and-Public-Transit/dbt_hdpt/models/docs.md

 **Purpose**: This table selects desired variables from the source that are relevant for downstream analysis.
 Contains estimated totals and percentages of types of public healthcare coverage by age brackets for Census Blocks in Mecklenburg County, North Carolina.
 ---
 ### Transformation Context
-**Initial Transformations**: Transformations applied to this model.
+**Initial Transformations**: Transformations applied to this model not immediately identifiable in the SQL.
 1. Parsed JSON arrays and pivoted to fit relational table format.
 2. Selected 104 attributes out of 350 based on relevance to analysis.
 Included dropping all "annotation" columns.
-3. Renamed columns.
 {% enddocs %}

-{% docs stg_source_census_bureau %}
+{% docs src__census_bureau %}
 ## Notes and Known Issues
-**General Notes**: Include any observations or decisions made during the creation of this table.
+**General Notes**: Observations or decisions made during the ingestion of these sources.
 - First pivot attempt used row_number() which is not ordered.
 Replaced with generate_subscript function when unnesting the array to maintain attribute order.

-**Known Issues**: List any limitations or unresolved issues.
+**Known Issues**: Limitations or unresolved issues.
-- "Pivot macro assumes consistent JSON structure; updates may cause errors.
-Need to implement a better test to compare model back to source."
+- Pivot macro assumes consistent JSON structure; updates may cause errors.
+Need to implement a better test to compare model back to source.
 {% enddocs %}

-{% docs source_census_bureau__s2704 %}
+{% docs src_file__census_bureau__s2704 %}
 ## Source Dataset
 - **Publisher Name**: U.S. Census Bureau, 2019-2023 American Community Survey 5-Year Estimates
 - **Dataset Name**: S2704: Public Health Insurance Coverage by Type and Selected Characteristics